thorerismann/flora-buckets/docs/_sources/intro.md

-# love plants
+# Biodiversity Boxes

-__Edition 1__ ver=0.02 _build two_
+__Edition 1__ ver=0.1 _build one_

-## The biodiversity crisis and a local solution
+## Portable patches of biodiversity

-:::{image} resources/pictures/2021/DSC00317.JPG
+:::{image} resources/intro-1.JPG
-:alt: Map of IQAASL locations
+:alt: Map of survey locations
 :class: bg-primary mb-1
 :width: 600px
 :align: center
 :::
-*Onobrychis viciifolia* hosting the dance of life and death on a railroad berm in the Madretsch neighborhood of Biel/Bienne
+*Onobrychis viciifolia*, a bee and a spider on a CFF railway berm
 <br></br>

-Love plants is a model for offering a subscription-based plant service of 100% native, wild-type flowers for Biel/Bienne.
+A Biodiversity Box is a portable biotope composed of 100% native flowers sourced locally and conceived to reflect the unique biogeography of the Seeland region.
+This report provides the background for these boxes and is divided into the following sections:

+* Part 1 (intro-context.ipynb) provides a short introduction to the dire situation facing biodiversity globally, and also in the region around Biel/Bienne.
+* Part 2 (surveys.ipynb) summarizes the results of some 6000 vascular plant observations made in the metropolitan region of Biel between 2020 and 2021.
+* Part 3 (flora-buckets.ipynb) presents the biodiversity boxes concept in more detail.
+* Part 4 (germination.ipynb) presents the results of a wild flower germination experiment.
+* Part 5 (resources.ipynb) concludes this report, proposes next steps and acknowledges key regional and national resources.

 <p>&nbsp;</p>
-This repository is divided into four sections.
-The first section provides a background on the situation of vascular plants and insect life in Switzerland, and more particularly in the region around Biel/Bienne, based primarily on recent nationwide reports and datasets issued by the Swiss Academy of Sciences and InfoFlora.
-The second section summarizes the results of some 5000 plant observations made from June - September 2020 and from February - September 2021, principally in the Biel/Bienne metropolitan area.
-The third chapter presents the love plants concept.
-The final chapter proposes some citizen science initiatives related to the preservation of biodiversity, and in particular genetic diversity.
-<p>&nbsp;</p>

 For questions or comments *botany at hammerdirt dot ch* is at your service.

 <p>&nbsp;</p>

 This page is under development and the final version will be frozen around December 2021.
-It will likely have been updated since the last time you visited.
-A French and German version of this site will be available soon.
-The dedicated link is the following: https://thorerismann.github.io/hdbot/
+A complete French and German translation will be available.

 <p>&nbsp;</p>
 Built by hammerdirt botany.